duckduckgo/duckduckgo-help-pages/_docs/desktop/adding-duckduckgo-to-your-browser.md

 ---
-title: Adding DuckDuckGo to Your Browser
+title: How to add DuckDuckGo to your browser
-category: Desktop
+nav_title: Add DuckDuckGo to your browser
+description: "The DuckDuckGo extension offers seamless privacy protection for your browser: tracker blocking, cookie protection, private search, email protection, and more."
+category: How To Get DuckDuckGo
-order: 9
+order: 300
 ---

 <p>